openaps/docs/docs/Setup/rpi.md

 `sudo apt-get update && sudo apt-get -y upgrade`

 The packages will take some time to install.<br><br>
-9. **Watchdog**
+9. **Optional: Watchdog**

-Now we are going to install watchdog, which restarts the RPi2 if it becomes unresponsive.
+Now you can consider installing watchdog, which restarts the RPi2 if it becomes unresponsive.

 Enter in: